jab/bidict/docs/other-functionality.rst

 -----------------------

-bidict provides the :class:`~bidict.inverted` iterator to help you get inverse pairs from various types of objects.
+bidict provides the :class:`~bidict.inverted` iterator to help you get inverse items from various types of objects.

 Pass in a mapping to get the inverse mapping: